Chuma and Susi: Mikindani to Ujiji

-He had 36 men, expeditions at this time usually exceeded 100.
+He had 36 men; expeditions at this time usually exceeded 100.
 A Royal Navy ship landed them at Mikindani near the Ruvuma River on 24 March 1866, and he hired more porters there.
 As previously, Livingstone focussed on his own interests and neglected organisation.
 "Mazitu" (Ngoni) raids left food scarce, and corpses marked the route of Zanzibar slavers.
 On 11 June the Mikandam porters refused to go further, the increasingly undisciplined sepoys were paid off in July.

-Wakatani and Chuma eloquently translated for Livingstone at a Wayau village, where all had "heard of our wish to stop the slave-trade, and [were] rather taken aback when told that by selling they are part and part guilty" of the deaths – "If they did not sell, the Arabs would not come to buy."
+Wakatani and Chuma translated for Livingstone at a Wayau village, where all had "heard of our wish to stop the slave-trade, and [were] rather taken aback when told that by selling they are part and part guilty" of the deaths – "If they did not sell, the Arabs would not come to buy."
 A Zanzibari slave trader whose large caravan stopped at the next village gave Livingstone and his men food, and asked about English efforts to end the trade.
 He helpfully took correspondence on to the consul.
 Livingstone came to be on good terms with several of these traders, while openly trying to end slavery.

 Livingstone wrote to Waller "Chuma and Wikatani are very good boys but still boys utterly".
-Around sixteen years old, they were showing "excessive levity", as when laughing so hard at jokes that they did not notice the villagers telling the jokes stealing "fork, kettle, pot, and shot-pouch", most of which were recovered for the expedition by their chief.
+Around 16 years old, they were showing "excessive levity", as when laughing so hard at jokes that they did not notice the villagers telling the jokes stealing "fork, kettle, pot, and shot-pouch", most of which were recovered for the expedition by their chief.
 Livingstone's attempts to train them as domestic servants met "an inveterate tendency to lose my things & preserve their own", and they had to be shouted at to prepare breakfast on time.
 Wakotani, if not giggling or smoking bange and screaming, "was sure to be singing Dididey dididey or Weeweewee".

 Their caravan passed to the south of Lake Nyassa in late September.
 At M'Ponda's village, Wakotani said he had met a brother, his father who sold him into slavery was dead, and he wanted to stay with his relatives.
 Livingstone had told the Waiyau chiefs that slaves he liberated "never became our slaves, and were at liberty to go back to their relatives if they liked; and now it was impossible to object to Wikatani going without stultifying my own statements."
 Apparently Wakotani tried to persuade Chuma to join him, but Livingstone advised Chuma that this could be a trick to enslave him.
 A few days later, after passing Cape Maclear, a woman questioned Chuma about his family, then persuaded him that she was his aunt.
 "He wanted to give her at once a fathom of calico and beads, and wished me to cut his pay down for the purpose.
 I persuaded him to be content with a few beads for her", and he gave her some other valuables.
 "It shows a most forgiving disposition on the part of these boys to make presents to those who, if genuine relations, actually sold them."